Friday, August 19, 2011

 Evil preys more easily upon a person’s virtues than his vices.

 Think about it: I absolutely loathe the saying, “You can’t cheat an honest man.”
 Of course you can.
 Crooks (for the most part) can’t cheat other crooks.
 Crooked people are paranoid, and therefore almost always on the lookout for anyone taking advantage of them.
 Why wouldn’t they be on the alert?
 They (the crooks) are always on the take, so they assume everyone else is.
-“Everyone else is out to get a piece of the action.”
+“Everyone else is out to get a piece of the action,” is their thinking.

 But good people aren’t.
 We are good, so our default mode is always to think the best of someone.